griffithlab/pVACtools/docs/filter_commands.rst

 pVAC-Seq currently offers two filters: a binding filter and a coverage filter.

-The binding filter is always run automatically as part of the pVAC-Seq pipeline but can be run again on the final output file if further filtering is desired.
+The binding filter is always run automatically as part of the pVAC-Seq pipeline.
+The coverage filter is run automatically if bam-readcount or cufflinks file are provided as additional input files to a pVAC-Seq run.

-The coverage filter is run automatically if bam-readcount or cufflinks file are provided as additional input files to a pVAC-Seq run but can also be run again on the final report file to narrow the results down further.
+Both filters can also be run manually to narrow the final results down further.

 Binding Filter
 --------------